-The Dragon spreads wider than the Turtle, with a body that reaches 16 columns at its broadest and tapers to a narrow tail.
+The Dragon spreads wider than the Turtle, with a body that tapers to a narrow tail.
 That horizontal stretch means more tiles are visible and accessible at any given moment, but it also means the center of the board is more heavily stacked — which can lead to nasty late-game blockages if you don't plan ahead.
+If you are coming from the Turtle, expect a little more horizontal scanning and a little less symmetry: the Dragon rewards reading the whole width of the board before you commit to a deep stack.

 About the Dragon layout